junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean gives him a grin.
 "Well, can't blame a man for trying.
 For one, think I'd get more time working on that.
 But I know for sure I don't want to get to whatever afterlife paradise forgetting Cas's still in the Empty."

-"Then guess I don't have to remind you what it always end up with your ghost cases with unfinished business?
+"Then guess I don't have to remind you how it always end up with your ghost cases with unfinished business?
 You'll get obsessive and violent about that unfinished business, at the end of the day, you're the monster to be put down."

 Dean nods.
-"Yeah, had read all the fine prints long ago, know the whole set.
+"Yeah, had read all the fine prints long ago, know the whole package.
 But if it's the price to pay to get Cas back," he shrugs, "so be it."

 "As you wish."
 Death's look still focuses on him, looking disapproving.
 "Hope you get what you want, Dean Winchester."

 At that, Death leaves the building.

 Dean didn't notice when Sam had left too, along with his own old body.
-The room is empty again, with nothing alive -- only half a dozen dead vamps and one dead ghost ex-hunter.
+The room is empty again, with nothing alive -- only half a dozen dead vampires and one dead ghost ex-hunter.

 *Great.* Dean thinks, taking a breath -- don't need to anymore but making the familiar motion.

 He walks outside.
 The sun pierces through him, casting onto the ground without shadow.
 He examines his translucent hands and body, looking back at the no-shadow.

 "Got work to do."
-He sighs, casting a quick look upward subconsciously, as if feeling a gaze from the place that exists out of his reach, as if picking up something in other wavelength from his new spiritual form.
+He sighs, casting a quick glimpse upward automatically, as if sensing a gaze from the place that exists out of his reach, as if picking up something in other wavelength from his new spiritual form.

 ### Act 3